ncatlab/nlab-content/pages/7/2/5/0/527/content.md

 * [[directed homotopy theory]].

 ***

-#Discussion#
+# Discussion #

-_Note: Topics will be separated by lines and each topic is presented in reverse chronological order._
+_Note.
+Topics will be separated by lines and each topic is presented in reverse chronological order._

+[[JA]]: Just starting reading this and don't know much about diamonds yet, but I have been working on logic-based approaches to discrete dynamics &#8212; that I sometimes think of as differential geometry over GF(2) &#8212; for quite a while now.
+You might take a gander at my [Magnum Opiate](http://mywikibiz.com/Directory:Jon_Awbrey/Papers/Differential_Logic_and_Dynamic_Systems_2.0) and we could see if it fits in here somewhere.

+***

 [[Eric]]: Motivated by some emails from [[Tim Porter|Tim]], I think we could use pages on [[causal site]] and [[dg-quiver]].
 I am particularly interested in seeing a definition of [[dg-quiver]].